TudorHulban/HowTo/01_OSs/README.md

 ## RAM and Disk <a name="ram"></a> ([Up](#top))
 ### RAM Disk
-One disk for general purpose and one for Docker images.
+One disk for general purpose which can be used also for Docker images.
 Consider changing mode to 777 for the created directories.
 ```bash
 sudo mkdir /mnt/tmpfs.ramdisk